f-oni/DevOps_Training_Projects/Cloud-Computing-Security_Identity_Management/Readme.md

 ## Zappy e-Bank Team

-Zappy e-Bank is a hypothetical fintech startup company that has taken advatage of cloud technology to roll out its operations and services.
+Zappy e-Bank is a hypothetical fintech startup company that has taken advantage of cloud technology to roll out its operations and services.
 Two teams would be utilizing AWS cloud services for their operations.
 The teams are:

 (1) The Developer-Team and <br>
 (2) The Analyst-Team

-The developers team comprise the back end developers that will be work with servers to test and spin up applications.
+The developers team comprise the back end developers that will be working with servers to test and spin up applications.
 For now, only one member of the team know as John is being introduced.The analyst team on the other hand, are the data analysts working for the company.

 ## Tasks